juliangav/www.julian.is/site/content/articles/2022-05-12-platform-design.md

 ### When no-repeat use is intended

 Hinge’s current tagline is “The dating app designed to be deleted.”
-If Hinge is successful at matching two users, they will not re-engagement.
+If Hinge is successful at matching two users, they will not re-engage.
 If users re-engage, this is a sign that Hinge failed at an initial successful match.

 A situation not unique to Hinge, this is something that all relationship-matchmaking platforms are aware of.
 But because the number of adults entering the long-term relationship phase in their lives is indefinite, these platforms can survive on a business model where success leads to no re-engagement.